kenmoini/ocp4-ai-svc-universal/README.md

 ansible-galaxy collection install -r collections/requirements.yml
 ```

+> **Note**: If you're planning on using the Nutanix infrastructure deployment options, you'll need to also manually run `ansible-galaxy collection install nutanix.ncp` to install the Nutanix collection due to how it hard codes pip modules and the conflicts it causes during the generation of an Execution Environment.

 ### Modify the Variables files

 - Copy `example_vars/cluster-config.yaml` to the working directory, ideally with a prefix of the cluster name - modify as needed.